E-commerce

 Definition: fulfillment, logistics and e-commerce

-In practice, to fulfill an order means moving it from the “paid” status to the “delivered” status (or handed over to the carrier) according to your rules.
-The fulfillment service brings together the physical operations and often the related information flows: stock update, shipping method selection, label generation, tracking.
+In practice, fulfill an order means moving it from the “paid” state to the “delivered” state (or handed over to the carrier), depending on your rules.
+The fulfillment service brings together physical operations and often the associated information flows: stock updates, choice of shipping method, label generation, tracking.

-A carrier moves an already prepared package; fulfillment includes what happens beforehand in the warehouse.
-Confusion arises when an “all-in-one” platform mixes label and stock management without clarifying who holds the inventory.
+A carrier moves a parcel that is already ready; fulfillment includes what happens beforehand in the warehouse.
+Confusion arises when an all-in-one platform mixes label and inventory without clarifying who holds the stock.

-The promises shown at checkout (time slot, countries served, fees) must be aligned with what the provider can actually execute under load: cross-check with the blog guide on e-commerce website design for the purchase funnel.
+The promises shown at checkout (time slot, countries served, fees) must be aligned with what the provider can actually deliver at scale: cross-check this with the blog guide on e-commerce website design for the checkout funnel.

 B2C and B2B

-B2B may require pallets, signed delivery notes, or dock schedules: the same word “fulfillment” covers different realities; check that the 3PL offer covers your channels.
+B2B may require pallets, signed delivery notes, or dock hours: the same word “fulfillment” covers different realities; make sure the 3PL offering covers your channels.

 Omnichannel

-Shipping from the website, in-store pickup, or ship-from-store: each flow must have stock-priority rules to avoid double selling.
+Shipping from the site, in-store pickup, or ship-from-store: each flow must have stock priority rules to avoid double sales.

 Liability and insurance